 Amazon surprised me by delivering my new Raddy RF75A 5 days early.
 I already knew it was small, but the size is still remarkable.

 The RF75A is slightly taller than the HanRongDa HRD-701, but much thinner.
 Here the already compact Tecsun PL-330 is shown in the rear.
-The actual dimensions are 92 x 53.2 x 26 mm.
-It’s also appropriate to show the two front radios together, since they both come from the same company and share many concepts and features.
-Both share memory systems and both support Weather alerts.
-They both play MP3 files and support Bluetooth.
-The RF75A is also sold under the HanRongDa brand as model HRD-787.
+The RF75A’s actual dimensions are 92 x 53.2 x 26 mm.
+It’s also appropriate to show the two front radios together, since they both come from the same product lineage and share many concepts and features, such as the same memory systems and Weather alerts.
+They can be Bluetooth speakers and play MP3 files.
+The RF75A is also sold under the HanRongDa brand as model HRD-787 and Retekess as TR111.

-While on the topic of the HRD-701, I hasten to praise the RF75A for an improved manual over the HRD-701 manual that calls the tuning knob a “pulley.”
-But still the manual needs work where some of the sentences don’t quite make sense.
-The manual linked is newer than the one that just came with my radio in layout, but the text seems pretty similar.
-Readers here know that I have been very critical of radio manuals that are confusing, incomplete, written in bad English and that omit critical information.
+While on the topic of the HRD-701, I hasten to praise the RF75A for an improved manual over the HRD-701 that calls the tuning knob a “pulley.”
+While improved, the Raddy manual still needs work where some of the sentences don’t quite make sense.
+The manual linked is newer in layout than the one that just came with my radio, but the text seems pretty similar.
+Readers here know that I have been very critical of radio manuals that are confusing, incomplete, incorrect, written in bad English and that omit critical information.
 The HRD-701 earned that criticism.
 The RF75A shows some improvement.
 I give it a B- grade (see Errata section at end).

 Unboxing